-The key elements of the systems and processes that comprise arc21's governance arrangements are shown below. arc21 fully comply with the "Delivering Good Governance Framework" unless reference to the contrary is noted within the key element.
+The key elements of the systems and processes that comprise arc21's governance arrangements include the following:

-• identifying and communicating the Joint Committee's vision of its purpose and intended outcomes for citizens and service users arc21 has developed a 3 year corporate plan (2006-2009) which was informed by consultation with the main stakeholders, Member Councils, at a range of workshops.
-Following wide consultation issues such as staff structure, funding, political representation, consensus, critical mass, economies of scale and the benefits of collaborating in a strategic partnership were raised, all of which helped shape the corporate plan.
+identifying and communicating the Joint Committee's vision of its purpose and intended outcomes for citizens and service users arc21 has developed a 3 year corporate plan (2006-2009) which was informed by consultation with our main stakeholders, including member councils, at a range of workshops.
+Following wide consultation, issues such as staff structure, funding, political representation, consensus, critical mass, economies of scale and the benefits of collaborating in a strategic partnership were raised, all of which helped shape the corporate plan.
 An annual plan is also in place setting out clear objectives and targets for the coming year.